typhoidgenomics/genotyphi/README.md

 Output is one JSON file per genome

+If your input fastq are Oxford Nanopore Technologies (ONT) reads, add the `--ont` flag to the command.

 #### Tabulate Mykrobe results for one or more genomes:

 (requires Python3 + pandas library)

+(python script `parse_typhi_mykrobe.py` is in this repository in the `/typhimykrobe` directory in this repository)

 ```
 python parse_typhi_mykrobe.py --jsons *.json --prefix mykrobe_out